Long-Term Disability Lawyers for Thoracic Outlet Syndrome

 - Anatomical abnormalities: Some people are born with an extra rib in the thoracic outlet area, which can lead to compression and pain.

-It is important to note that some people develop thoracic outlet syndrome without any identifiable cause.
+It is important to note that some people develop this condition without any identifiable cause.
 If you think you may have TOS, it is important to speak with your doctor to determine the best course of treatment.

 How Is Thoracic Outlet Syndrome Diagnosed and Treated?

 Thoracic outlet syndrome can be diagnosed using physical exams and imaging tests such as an X-ray, MRI, or CT scan.
 The doctor may also order a nerve conduction test or electromyography to assess the nerves and muscles in the area.
-Once a diagnosis is confirmed, treatment options will depend on the underlying cause of the syndrome.
-Generally, non-surgical treatments are recommended first.
-These can include anti-inflammatory drugs and muscle relaxants, physical therapy, and lifestyle modifications such as avoiding repetitive activities or changing posture.
+Once they confirm a diagnosis, treatment options depend on the underlying cause of the syndrome.
+Generally, doctors recommend non-surgical treatments first.
+These can include anti-inflammatory drugs and muscle relaxants, physical therapy, and lifestyle modifications.
+These lifestyle modifications include things such as avoiding repetitive activities or changing posture.

 How a Disability Lawyer Can Help

-If you are living with thoracic outlet syndrome and need to claim disability benefits, it may be in your best interest to have an experienced long term disability lawyer in your corner.
-Whether your employer’s LTD insurance carrier is trying to deny the benefits you’re owed, or your privately-purchased policy has confusing terms, and you’re not sure what type of benefits you’ve paid for, an experienced long term disability attorney can help.
+If you are living with thoracic outlet syndrome and need to claim disability benefits, it may be in your best interest to have an experienced long-term disability lawyer in your corner.
+A long-term disability attorney helps when your employer’s LTD insurance carrier is trying to deny your benefits.
+Furthermore, when your privately purchased policy has confusing terms, and you’re not sure what type of benefits you’ve paid for.

 Speak with a Thoracic Outlet Syndrome Long Term Disability Attorney